 Registration and Records

 The university encourages students to register for classes online through Web for Students.
-Students needing assistance with registration may visit Enrollment Services located in the University Center (UC260), contact us via phone at 903-334-6601, or by e-mail at Registrar@tamut.edu.
+Students needing assistance with registration may visit Enrollment Services located on the 1st floor of the Academic & Student Services (BASS) building, contact us via phone at 903-334-6601, or by e-mail at Registrar@tamut.edu.

 To be eligible to register, students must be admitted to the university, have all vaccination requirements, financial obligations, and testing requirements cleared as well as have no current holds on their academic record.